nrel-dbernstein/PubSec-Info-Assistant/docs/deployment/deployment.md

 APPLICATION_TITLE | No | Defaults to "".
 Providing a value for this parameter will replace the Information Assistant's title in the black banner at the top of the UX.
 MAX_CSV_FILE_SIZE | No | Defaults to 20 (MB's) for the maximum file size for an uploaded CSV SERVICE_MANAGEMENT_REFERENCE | No | Defaults to "".
 Sets the service management reference value on Azure Entra objects created by Information Assistant if required by your organization.
+AZURE_SPEECH_LANGUAGES | No | Defaults to '["en-US"]'.
+Sets the preferred language for text to speech, if enabled.
+Currently only English is supported.

 ## Log into Azure using the Azure CLI